 The Rendezvous has a suite of policies and procedures to help guide our work and ensure we are able to perform our duties safely and to a high standard.
 The following are the key policies but as always, if you have any questions or queries about anything then please do not hesitate to get in touch.

 Our obligations to you

 The Rendezvous is a charity that works with young people (13-25).
 We take your privacy seriously and strive to comply with the new 2018 General Data Protection Regulations.
 As such this policy will continue to be modified as the Information Commissioners Office (ICO) update their rules and best practice.
-In addition to this policy, the Rendezvous has produced a Supplementary Privacy Notice for Young People.

 The information we collect